-The value of the "start-updates" field is a JSON Object of type StartUpdatesReq.
-The keys of this object are the resource-ids of the resources for which the client wants updates.
-Each resource-id MUST be one of those in the Update Streams's "uses" list (see Section 6.5).
-The ResourceUpdateReq values give additional parameters for the updates for each resource.

-If any resource-id is invalid, or is not associated with this Update Stream, the server MUST return an E INVALID FIELD VALUE error response (see Section 8.5.2 of [RFC7285]), and MUST close the stream without sending any update events.
+The "resource-id" field is the resource-id of an ALTO resource, and MUST be in the Update Streams's "uses" list (see Section 7.5).
+If any resource-id is invalid, or is not associated with this Update Stream, the server MUST return an E_INVALID_FIELD_VALUE error response (see Section 8.5.2 of [RFC7285]), and MUST close the stream without sending any events.